geneseframework/mapper/README.md

 #### Literal objects

-If a property is typed with a literal object and if the corresponding data property don't have the same keys than the literal object, the result will be equal to undefined.
+If a property is typed with a literal object and if the corresponding data property don't have the same keys than the literal object, the result will be equal to `undefined`.

-If `data` has the same keys but with a wrong format, these keys will be mapped as usual.
+If `data` has the same keys, these keys will be mapped as usual.

 ```ts
 export class Person {